 - Work must be in a curricular area generally recognized for credit at Northwestern.
 Transfer credit will not be awarded for coursework not offered within our undergraduate program (ex: nutrition and wellness, fashion, agriculture, sports or physical education related classes, etc.)

-- One unit of Northwestern credit will be granted for a course that carries two or three semester hours or three or four quarter hours of credit at the sponsoring institution.
+One unit of Northwestern credit will be granted for a course that carries two or three semester hours or three or four quarter hours of credit, or the equivalent, at the sponsoring institution.
 If a course from a sponsoring institution is below these minimums, but is equivalent to a Northwestern course carrying .34 or .5 units, the appropriate Northwestern course and credit may be assigned.

 - Final, official transcripts from the offering institution are the appropriate mechanism for reporting completion of a course to Northwestern.
 Such transcripts must bear the signature and/or seal of the issuing official.
 Official transcripts must be written in English and contain the institution’s name, the student’s name, dates of term(s) attended, title of each class taken, grades earned and academic credit system for each class (if applicable).

 Undergraduate students who wish to transfer post-secondary courses completed outside the United States should request an evaluation by Educational Credential Evaluators (ECE) and submit the report to the Office of the Registrar at Northwestern.
 ECE reports describe the level of the student’s academic work and the accreditation and credit system of the institution and inform the degree to which courses taken abroad may transfer to Northwestern University.

 - Students hoping to earn credit for foreign national exams or any courses taken after enrolling at Northwestern (except Northwestern-affiliated study abroad programs and Northwestern Suggested Unaffiliated Summer Programs) must request an ECE evaluation of their records be sent to Northwestern as part of the transfer review process.

 - Incoming undergraduate students who wish to transfer post-secondary courses completed outside the United States should request evaluation from ECE.
 The report will enable transfer credit evaluators to make articulation decisions quickly and accurately.